- Ph.D., Political Science, Harvard University 2008

 Hélène Landemore is Associate Professor of Political Science.
 Her research and teaching interests include democratic theory, political epistemology, theories of justice, the philosophy of social sciences (particularly economics), constitutional processes and theories, and workplace democracy.

-Her articles have been published (or are forthcoming) in, among others, Journal of Political Philosophy; Political Theory; Politics, Philosophy, and Economics; Political Psychology; Social Epistemology; and Journal of Politics.
+Her articles have been published in, among others, Journal of Political Philosophy; Political Theory; Politics, Philosophy, and Economics; Political Psychology; Social Epistemology; and Journal of Politics.
+Her research has been featured in the New York Times, the Boston Review, Slate, and L’Humanité.
+Before joining Yale, Hélène lectured at Brown University and MIT.
+She is also an alumna from the Sorbonne, the Ecole Normale Supérieure (Ulm), and Sciences-Po in Paris.

 - October 7, 2016.
 Fundação Francisco Manuel dos Santos, Lisbon, Portugal.
 “Representative Democracy vs. Direct Democracy”.